semusings/spring-boot-docker-containerization/README.md

 ## Walkthrough

-In microservices world, Spring Boot is one of the very popular Framework to build the microservices and docker images used to deploy the microservice in cloud native environment.
+In microservices world, Spring Boot is one of the very popular Framework to build the microservices and docker could be default choice to run application in cloud native environment.
 Why ?
 Because, docker provides the ability to package and run an application in a loosely isolated environment called a container.
 So, it's very important build right layers of your application docker image.